PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/Telegram Bot Setup.md

 ![chatID-start](/images/chatID-start.png)

+### If you are a new Snapshotter, setting up your node
 Enter the ChatID when prompted on the terminal during the node setup.

-If you are an existing snapshotter,
+### If you are an existing snapshotter,

+Here's what you can do:

+A.
-1. Update your `.env` file with the generated ChatID & the Telegram Reporting URL, as seen in the image below:
+  - Update your `.env` file with the generated ChatID & the Telegram Reporting URL, as seen in the image below.
-2. Run the build setup again
+  - Run the build setup again

 ![updated-env-screenshot](/images/updated-env-screenshot.png)

 OR

+B.
-1. Delete your existing `.env` file & Run the build setup again.
+  - Delete your existing `.env` file & Run the build setup again.
-2. Enter the ChatID when prompted on the terminal.
+  - Enter the ChatID when prompted on the terminal.

 ![terminal-prompt](/images/terminal-prompt.png)